The Ultimate Guide to One Line Drawing & 129 Ideas For It

 One line drawing is all about simplicity, but that doesn’t mean it’s easy.
 Here are some tips and tricks to help you perfect your One line drawing skills:

-1. Warm-up: Just like athletes need to stretch before a game, your hands need to warm up before starting a One line drawing.
+1. Warm-up: Just like athletes need to stretch before a game, your hands need to warm up before starting a single line drawing.
 Doodle some random lines, shapes, or even your own name to get your fingers moving.

-2. Plan ahead: One line drawing can be unforgiving if you make a mistake, so it’s best to plan ahead.
+2. Plan ahead: single line drawing can be unforgiving if you make a mistake, so it’s best to plan ahead.
 Sketch out your idea lightly in pencil before committing to the One line drawing.

 4. Practice makes perfect: The more One line drawings you do, the better you’ll get.
 So keep at it and don’t get discouraged if your first attempts don’t turn out the way you imagined.